roccaab/qqplot/synthetic data/data.md

 2. Click on "Layer" in the menu.
 3. Select "Add Layer" and then "Add Delimited Text Layer."
 4. Browse and select the desired CSV file (e.g., NormalData_1000.csv or UniformData_1000.csv).
-5. Set the appropriate parameters, such as the X and Y fields.
-6. Click "Add" to add the data to your QGIS project.
+5. Click "Add" to add the data to your QGIS project.

 You can now use these synthetic datasets for testing your plugin in QGIS.